🧬 Personalized Medicine: Health Tailored to Your DNA

 Examples:

-- The CYP2C19 gene shows whether clopidogrel for the heart is right for you.
+- The CYP2C19 gene indicates whether clopidogrel is suitable for your heart condition.

 - The TPMT gene helps avoid toxicity from chemotherapy.

-- Tests determine the safe dose of warfarin for blood thinning.
+- Tests determine the safe dosage of warfarin for blood thinning.

 🔮 What Awaits Us in the Future?

 Personalized medicine is just gaining momentum.
-Here’s what may appear in the coming years:
+Here’s what may emerge in the coming years:

-Liquid biopsies are blood tests that find traces of cancer without complex procedures.
-They can change the approach to diagnosis and treatment monitoring.
+Liquid biopsies are blood tests that can find traces of cancer without invasive procedures.
+They could change the approach to diagnosis and treatment monitoring.

 Gene Editing

 Technologies like CRISPR allow for correcting errors in DNA.
-Trials are already underway for treating anemia and blindness.
+Trials are already underway to treat anemia and blindness.

 Artificial Intelligence